BANGKOK — For seven years, Adm. Suriya Pornsuriya commanded a submarine division which didn’t have a single submarine.

 Another common complaint aired by those critical of the junta’s submarine acquisition is the huge amount of money involved, which they say could have been used to improve ailing infrastructure.

-For a comparison, a hospital generally cost between 2 and 6 billion baht to build.
+For a comparison, building a hospital generally costs between 2 billion baht and 6 billion baht.
 Just last year, the government approved a budget of 5 billion baht to revamp and improve existing state-owned hospitals throughout the country.

 Among those to voice this concern was former Prime Minister Yingluck Shinawatra, who wrote on Facebook that the junta would have benefited the country better if it had spent the submarine funds on health and agriculture.